ant-wireless/ANT-Android-SDKs/ANT+_Android_SDK/README.md

 # Android ANT+ SDK v.P.B1 RC1 - 20 June 2014
 This software development kit provides the resources needed to develop an Android application which uses the defined ANT+ profiles to communicate wirelessly with the millions of existing ANT+ devices.
 It includes instructions, API and documentation, and reference sample applications.
-The pdf _Creating ANT+ Android Applications_ explains how to get started.
+The PDF _Creating ANT+ Android Applications_ explains how to get started.

 If you are trying to develop an application to use ANT wireless technology freely outside of the defined ANT+ profiles, you must use the ANT Android SDK instead.